kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ## Table and ReadOnlyTable usage difference
 Basically, the Table and ReadOnlyTable component have the same structure.

 The ReadOnlyTable component allows the user to display a read-only mode table.
-This means that it only displays plain text that the user cannot manipulate.</br>
+This means that it only displays plain text that the user cannot manipulate.<br>

 In contrast, the Table allows the user to manipulate the components displayed in the table cell such as changing data, adding and deleting records.